pesto-students/little-tags-Piyush-Ranjan-Mishra-frontend/frontend/README.md

 - Each folder should have it's own test folder named **test**
 - Try to compartmentalise component as much as possible

-#### Screens
+#### Pages

-- Screens should be created in screen folder.
-Separate folder for separate screens
+- Pages should be created in pages folder.
+Separate folder for separate pages
-- Naming for screen file should be filename.screen.js
+- Naming for pages file should be filename.page.js
-- Naming style for test file should be filename.screen.unit.test
+- Naming style for test file should be filename.page.unit.test

 #### Component

 - Component should be created in component folder.
-Separate folder for separate screens
+Separate folder for separate pages
 - Naming for component file should be filename.component.js
 - Naming style for test file should be filename.component.unit.test